 Public International Law: Benjamin has experience in public international law, and represented a Central American state in proceedings before the International Court of Justice concerning transboundary environmental harm.
 He previously taught public international law as an adjunct professor at New England Law Boston.

 US Litigation: Benjamin has experience litigating international disputes before U.S. federal courts, including commercial disputes raising issues of foreign sovereign immunity and actions for the enforcement and recognition of international arbitral awards.

 - Is Investor-State Arbitration Warming up to Security for Costs?, Kluwer Arbitration Blog (June 18, 2019) (with Chiara Cilento), http://arbitrationblog.kluwerarbitration.com/2019/06/18/is-investor-state-arbitration-warming-up-to-security-for-costs/?.

-- The Role of Scientific and Technical Experts, in Research Handbook on International Water Law (Christina Leb & Stephen McCaffrey eds., forthcoming) (with Cicely O. Parseghian)
+- The Role of Scientific and Technical Experts, in Research Handbook on International Water Law (Christina Leb & Stephen McCaffrey eds., 2019) (with Cicely O. Parseghian)